sateeshperi/2019-DCG-UNR/git_lesson.md

 ## Look at others' repositories:
 – Hadley Wickham (ggplot2): https://github.com/hadley
 – Yihui Xie (knitr): https://github.com/yihui

+## Host Websites & Blogs on GitHub

+GitHub Pages is an awesome feature that lets you host websites/blogs for you and your projects.

+**Hosted directly from your GitHub repository.
+Just edit, push, and your changes are live.**

+Read more about GitHub Pages [here](https://pages.github.com/)

 ## Suggestions for good Git Usage: